Conjugacy Class Growth in Virtually Abelian Groups

-\begin{corollary} Let \(W = T\rtimes W_0\) be an affine Coxeter group with translations $T$ and finite part $W_0$.
+\begin{thm} Let \(W = T\rtimes W_0\) be an affine Coxeter group with translations $T$ and finite part $W_0$.
 Let $w \in W$ be an arbitrary element in $W$ with translation elliptic factorisation $w = tu$.
-Then the growth of the conjugacy class $\cc{w}$ with respect to the generating set $S$ is equivalent to \(n^{\ell_R(u)}\), where \(\ell_R(u)\) is the reflection length.
+Then the growth rate of the conjugacy class $\cc{w}$ is equivalent to \(n^{\ell_R(u)}\), where \(\ell_R(u)\) is the reflection length. \end{thm} \begin{proof}